Meet Pisces the Fish, 1st constellation of the zodiac

-Pisces’ lone Messier object
+The lone Messier object

 Pisces can only claim one Messier object – that is, a fuzzy object resembling a comet but really a star cluster, nebula or galaxy – within its borders.
-It’s Messier 74, a face-on spiral galaxy looming at an estimated 35 million light-years distant.
+It’s Messier 74 (M74), a face-on spiral galaxy looming at an estimated 35 million light-years distant.

 Pisces in mythology and star lore